Sauce101/cards-redux/README.md

 <h2>By: Michael Saucedo</h2>
 <br />

 This React project was made with Redux Toolkit and React Router.
 I used two of my previous games and made them work together in a single webpage.
-You can also install this as a mobile or tablet device as an app.
+You can also install this on a mobile device as an app.
 Thank you and I hope you like it.
 [Visit Site](https://cardsredux.netlify.app/)

 ## 🧐 What's inside?